alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 ### Repositories

-The idea is to encapsulate the persistence and allow the client code to access the data as if it were stored in memory.
+The idea behind the Repository pattern is to encapsulate the persistence and allow the client code to access the data as if it were stored in memory.
 The general rule is that it should be a single repository per each aggregate, which makes sense given the fact all entities within an aggregate should be accessible only through the aggregate root.

 In its simplest form, a repository base class has only two responsibilities:
 - Get an aggregate root by its ID
 - Commit the aggregate root changes to the database in a single transaction together, with all its dependent entities.

 Although clean and simple, keeping the repository too basic will lead to highly inefficient database access (either too many queries or too much data is transferred from the database).
-Thus, in most practical cases, they contain dedicated methods for queries performed against the database, so that just the right amount of data is fetched.
+Thus, in most practical cases, repositories contain dedicated methods for queries performed against the database, so that just the right amount of data is fetched.

-Do not return partially initialized entities from the repository, because this would break the invariants and are a good source of bugs.
+Do not return partially initialized entities from the repository, because this would break the invariants and this is a great source of bugs.
 A better approach, for methods that do not require full data, is to create separate DTOs.
 An example below:

 ```java
 public abstract class Repository<K, T extends AggregateRoot<K>> {